 What's this we hear about you shrinking in size these days?

 YES!
-I think I've finally found the means to lose weight and keep it off!!!
-I joined Weight Watchers Online and, for the first time in my life, witnessed tremendous progress in my own personal "battle of the bulge."
+It's an ongoing journey and I am making progress.
+Several years ago I joined Weight Watchers Online and, for the first time in my life, witnessed tremendous progress in my own personal "battle of the bulge."
 I learned about portion control and balancing my food intake so as to end up with nutritional meals.
 I learned to read labels!
-Now I use FitDay to accomplish pretty much the same things I was doing thru WW.
+Now I use FitDay to accomplish pretty much the same things I was doing through WW-online.
 Over the years I've managed to try just about every diet and diet pill available.
-The only thing I lost on those programs and magic pills was money and lots of it!
+The only thing I lost on those programs and "magic pills" was money and lots of it!
 I now realize it's not a diet I need to be on but rather a life-long journey towards health... it's a lifestyle!
-I'm enjoying staying OP (on program) and know I can keep on for the rest of my life.
+I'm meeting with a nutritionist and being monitored by my doctor and am enjoying staying OP (on program) and know I can keep on for the rest of my life.
 You can check my progress AND send me your suggestions at a special site I'm building parked behind the main CCF site. [

 Top of Page]